-"Plastic surgery," Anya offered.
+"Plastic surgery," Anya said.
 "Someone wanted to kidnap you.
 But they didn't want us to know.
 So they hired a strange woman to impersonate you and they redid her face so she looked exactly liked you.
 Unfortunately she slipped and fell off a big tower and then you got away from the kidnappers and came back."

 Xander laughed.
 "Well it worked on Bionic Woman, it could work for us."

 Buffy closed her eyes.
-"Scary as these ideas are sounding they just might work."
+"Scary as these ideas are sounding, they just might work."